keisaj9006/Codespace-JS/README.md

 # Codespace-JS
 Here you can find some done exercises for Codespace- Edinburgh college course.
-This part is about MySql program &amp; database excerices.
+This part is about JS..